Basic concepts of multi-column layout

 .
 You can set both the properties, separating the two values with a space.

-This CSS would give the same result as example 1, with column-count
+This CSS would give the same result as the first example, with column-count

 set to 3